Jaime Camil: Personal life

 Camil divides his time between Los Angeles and Mexico City with his wife, model Heidi Balvanera, and their two children.
 He has two half-siblings and three step-siblings.
 He speaks four languages: Spanish, English, Portuguese, and French.

-His older half-sister, Issabela Camil, is an actress and model, with an extensive career in Mexico and other Latin American countries.
+His older step-sister, Issabela Camil, is an actress and model, with an extensive career in Mexico and other Latin American countries.